shapeforge/Chill/README.md

 ### From Source
 ChiLL can also be used direcly from the source code, by **building and compiling** the project manually.
 To do so, please [see the section below](#build-chill).

-### How about macOS?
-As ChiLL is closely tied to IceSL to offer a complete modeling experience, **macOS is currently not supported**.

-Support for macOS will be provided once IceSL will be ported on this system.

 ## How to build ChiLL? <a name ="build-chill">
 To build ChiLL, you will need the following components installed on your computer: